MBrindley709/Arduino-PinCLI_SPI/README.txt

 play with the hardware without writing any code.
 Not all board/hardware functions are implemented;
 if you need them, implementation is on you!

+*** Note:  Terminal program should be set to use CR or CR/LF line ending.

 I went looking for a CLI (Command Line Interface) for arduino and I only found one.
 I had trouble believing that after all this time, there wasn't an arduino CLI program which would exercise basic functions like setting pins and such.
 So, I created this.